Using the Xpresso Nodes

 The output values are:

-- the particle physical data, such as mass, temperature, smoke, etc.
+- the particle physical data, such as mass, temperature, smoke, etc. plus the user value

 The Set Data nodes